SERAPHIM SERVICE DOG PROGRAM

 One of our trainers is required to evaluate your dog if you want to sign up using an existing pet that you own.
 Your dog must pass our behavioral evaluation and service dog testing criteria in order to be accepted into the service dog-training program.
 If you currently don't have a dog for the program, we will assist in the process of finding a dog for you that will fit your needs.
 The dog could be found potentially in a local shelter, through a rescue or from an ethical preservation breeder.
 We do not begin the process of searching for a dog until the client has committed to the program by signing the training agreement and fulfilling their financial portion of that contract.

 All service dogs in our Seraphim Service Dogs program must pass a CGC (Canine Good Citizen Test), CGCA & CGCU, as well as our Public Access Test and a specific task related test.
-Handlers are also asked to pass a verbal or written (depending on client) test on service dog laws, dog handling commands and cues, speaking with the public about their dog and basic medical care for their dog.
+Handlers are also asked to pass a verbal or written (depending on client) test on service dog laws, dog handling cues, speaking with the public about their dog and basic medical care for their dog.

 If you would like more information on getting your dog trained to mitigate your disabilities, or have any other questions regarding the Seraphim Service Dog program, please give us a call or send us an email.